Driven by

 CRAMPONS

-Spotlights often move in sloping and dangerous terrain.
+Crystal seekers often move in sloping and dangerous terrain.
 Good shoes and crampons are half the life insurance.